Collapse of the World Trade Center: Effects of the airplane impacts

 The fires in each building had different attributes, as was evident in the responses and behavior of people trapped in each.
 Countless windows in the North Tower were smashed by occupants seeking relief from the hellish conditions inside.
 While some windows were broken in the South Tower, it was relatively uncommon by comparison.
 Victims were only occasionally spotted inside open windows, and no crowds were present outside of the tower, as in the Impending Death photograph of the North Tower burning.

 Numerous people fell or jumped to their deaths from the burning towers.
-Three were spotted from an east-facing window on the south side of the 79th floor, while the 100–200 people who fell or jumped from the four faces of the North Tower had no other means of escape from the heat, smoke and fire consuming its top 18 stories.
+Three were spotted from an east-facing window on the south side of the 79th floor of the South Tower, while the 100–200 people who fell or jumped from the four faces of the North Tower had no other means of escape from the heat, smoke and fire consuming its top 18 stories.

 Such differences imply that conditions did not deteriorate as rapidly, or become as intolerable, in the South Tower as in the North.
 The damage to the North Tower by Flight 11's centered impact severed all escape routes above the 91st floor and left the stranded workers in an inferno from which jumping was their only means of escape; Flight 175 struck the South Tower through the southeast corner of the skyscraper's southern facade and left the northwesternmost stairwell undamaged from top to bottom.
 The intact stairway meant people in the South Tower were not completely trapped, which may have influenced their decision to jump.

 The fireballs resulting from each impact were likely very similar, but appeared vastly different in size despite the planes carrying similar amounts of combustibles.
 This is because a substantial portion of the jet fuel was channelled into the North Tower instead of being sprayed out into the open.
 Flight 11 crashed almost midway into the North Tower's central core, sending the ignited jet fuel shooting through elevator shafts down as far as the basement and concourse levels, with a flash fire exploding from elevators in the ground floor lobby, more than 90 floors below the impact.
 Flight 175's impact into the South Tower's south face was offset to the east rather than being centralized like Flight 11, leaving the sides of the tower as the only real direction in which the fuel could travel, producing a visibly larger fireball on the outside.